-Posterior Lumbar Interbody Fusion (PLIF) is performed Relieve pressure on your spinal nerves and/or spinal cord or to stabilize your spine.
+Posterior Lumbar Interbody Fusion (PLIF) is performed to relieve pressure on your spinal nerves and/or spinal cord or to stabilize your spine.
 PLIF is also used to remove a degenerating disc that is the source of back or leg pain and fuse spinal vertebrae with bone grafts.
 Common conditions that PLIF used for are degenerative disc disease, herniated disc, spondylolisthesis, and spinal stenosis.
 The Minimally Invasive Surgery (MIS) approach can be safely performed with less trauma to the surrounding muscles.
 MIS procedures can result in less postoperative pain, shorter hospitalizations and quicker patient recovery than traditional open surgical methods.

 Two short incisions, approximately 2.5 cm.
 (1 in.) each, are made on either side of the middle of the lower back.
 A device that projects live X-ray images onto a screen, called a fluoroscope, is typically used to pinpoint the exact position on the spine where the surgery will be performed.
 Next, a thin wire or needle is inserted through tissues and muscle to the level of the spine on each side.
 Special dilators are guided down the wire to separate muscle fibers and provide access to the underlying spine without cutting through the muscles.
 After the initial dilators are docked on the back of the spine, larger dilators are added, gradually increasing the diameter to allow enough room for the surgical procedure on each side.